Review of Gospels (ca. 110 CE)

 On a related note, Jesus has a mana bar, a store of magic points as in a role-playing game, and he can feel it when somebody drains the store (5:30).
 This, too, is a statement on the supernatural premises of the narrative.
 The anecdote of a woman healing herself by touching Jesus without his consent shows that, while both parties may need faith and touch may be important for some totally unexamined reason, the benefactor doesn’t need to know what’s going on.
 Indeed, nominal god Jesus doesn’t know who sapped his mana.
 Again, this is an ugly axiom.
 Secular authors don’t usually set things up this way, but game designers often do.

 As in Matthew, Jesus is careful not to say what he really means (4:10f), the same contempt Yahweh had for Moses’s successors.
-Only with his disciples, Jesus explains himself (4:34), a conceit that was meant to encourage the reader to seek gnosis by ascending the ranks of the cult.
+Only with his disciples, Jesus explains himself (4:34), a conceit that was meant to encourage the reader to seek gnosis by ascending through the ranks of the cult.
 When he raises the dead, he doesn’t let the public see it (5:40) or hear about it (5:43), and he orders demons not to reveal his secret identity.
 The story of Legion the demon parallels the scapegoat, ending in a blood sacrifice of sorts (5:13).

 It’s not all bad.
 Jesus rejects the notion that some foods are spiritually unclean.
 That’s a positive change, even if it’s only 0.1% of the bad ideas in the Old Testament.
 By a funny coincidence, his explanation is compatible with the science-based rejection of an alkaline diet and many other pseudoscientific fad diets: “it doesn’t go into their heart but into their stomach” (7:19), so it won’t affect your blood pH or whatever it is you’re trying to do to yourself.
 Unfortunately, in his rhetorical parallelism, Jesus claims that evil comes from inside of people (7:23), which is both a contradiction of the author’s belief in Satan and an extension of the hateful Old Testament tenet that people are basically evil.

-Being a fairly typical cult in this version of events, Jesus’s cult defends itself with violence (14:47) and without healing.
+Being typical in this version of events, Jesus’s cult defends itself with violence (14:47) and without magical healing.
 When this fails, Jesus claims that being arrested serves his agenda, which is a reasonable thing for a cult leader to say in that circumstance (“Thanks for proving me correct, officer”).
 In the same scene, a young man escapes the posse coming to arrest him by dropping the only garment he was wearing and running off naked (14:52); another bit of comic relief to lighten up the story of divine suicide, like the paralyzed man lowered through a hole in the roof to get past a crowd.

 ‣ Luke (ca. 80–110 CE)